 We have spoken a bit of the founders Rime.
 Jamgon Kongtrul Lodoe Thaye and Jamyang Khyentse Wangpo.
 Like all Rime teachers, they did not start out “studying Rime” but instead, began in one particular tradition.
 Jamgon Kongtrul came from the Kagyu tradition, and Jamyang Khyentse Wangpo came from the Sakya.
 It was after they realized the sacred commonalities of all schools of Buddhism that they became known as Rime practitioners.

 There are a number of other well known and lesser known Rime teachers.
 One thing they all have in common is an eclectic past, including a mix of lineages and schools.
 Most contemporary would be His Holiness the 14th Dalai Lama Tenzin Gyatso, (1935-) known to people all over the planet as a global citizen and peacemaker extraordinare.
-Not only does he teach from all different lineages, he has made a point to study all world religions.
+Not only does he teach from all different lineages, he has made a point of studying all the world religions.
 His work as peacemaker is based on his understanding of “that which is beyond words” but is core to being the global emissary he is.

 Ringu Tulku, (1952-) Born in Eastern Tibet, Ringu Tulku is a great Rime scholar from the Kagyu tradition who writes and teaches extensively around the world.
 He emphasizes that Rime is not a new school, but instead is a concept allowing freedom of choice in taking teachings from whatever school of Tibetan Buddhism one wants.